 The beach is a bit rocky at high tide, but when the tide is out the sand goes for as far as the eye can see.

-Parking in the area can be challenging, especially on hot sunny days, but be patient and drive around, like as far as Blackie Spit at the far end, and eventually you should (hopefully) find something.
+Parking in the area can be challenging, especially on hot sunny days.
+Be patient: you might have to drive around and go as far as Blackie Spit at the far end.
+Eventually you should (hopefully) find something.

 Dogs are not allowed along the walkway at Crescent Beach from May 15 to September 15, as per municipal bylaws.
 Dogs are allowed, however, further down on the beach on the sand, as per federal regulations, but only when on leash.